Featured in the Media

 In 2015 he was asked to address the ISGAN conference in Lecco, Italy, on ‘the role of communication as a critical enabler of smart grid systems’.
 (ISGAN is the short name for the ministerial organisation of the International Energy Agency (IEA) in charge of the Implementing Agreement for a Co-operative Programme on Smart Grids.)

 Also in 2001 he established the Broadbanding of Local Councils initiative, and over the following 15 years he advised over 50 local councils on how to become a smart city, of which the infrastructure elements are broadband and smart energy.
-In 2016 he accepted the part-time of executive director of the industry’s peak body, the Australian Smart Communities Association.
+He stablished the Smart City Industry Board and Smart City R&D Group for the Australian Smart Communities Association, he also organised the first Smart City Mayors Conference and is a director of the Global Smart City and Community Coalition (GSC3).

-He has been a keynote speaker at smart city conferences in Amsterdam, Tokyo, Milan and Kuala Lumpur.
+He has been a keynote speaker at smart city and smart energy conferences in Washington, Dallas, Amsterdam, Tokyo, Milan, Sydney, Melbourne, Auckland, Wellington, Chennai, Beijing and Kuala Lumpur.

-Over the last five years Paul has become established as one of the world’s foremost advisors on the deployment of national broadband networks.
-He has worked with the governments of the USA, UK, Netherlands, Ireland, New Zealand and Qatar where he has successfully provided a vision, linked to policy and business strategies, which shows that high-speed broadband is essential national infrastructureneeded to ensure the next stage of social and economic development.
+Over the last decade Paul has become established as one of the world’s foremost advisors on the deployment of national broadband networks.
+He has worked with the governments of the USA, UK, Netherlands, Ireland, New Zealand and Qatar where he has successfully provided a vision, linked to policy and business strategies, which shows that high-speed broadband is essential national infrastructure needed to ensure the next stage of social and economic development.
 He was strategic advisor to the Australian Minister for Broadband and the Digital Economy for the original fibre-to-the-home national broadband network.

 This Commission promotes the use of high-speed broadband communication networks for the social and economic benefit of people all over the world.
-Paul was the co-initiator of the Commission and its special advisor during the mandate period from 2009 to 2015.
+Paul was also a special advisor during the mandate period from 2009 to 2015.

-Paul Budde’s executive briefings are designed to analyse current market trends and to predict future directions.
-They are based on a combination of research and expert professional opinion.
+Paul Budde’s executive briefings are designed to analyse current industry and market trends and to predict future directions.
+They are based on a combination of research and over 30 years of expert professional opinion.

 The analysis spans the value chain – from content, to infrastructure, to end-users – making it possible to confidently predict the real factors, direct and indirect, influencing the rollout and uptake of new products and services.